Jewish congregations mount legal challenges to state abortion bans - NewsBreak

 There are several other passages in Jewish literature that make the distinction that the life of the person who is pregnant is prioritized.

-The lawsuits challenging abortion laws are predominately filed by congregations that practice Reform Judaism, but Conservative Judaism also supports access to abortion .
+The lawsuits challenging abortion laws are predominantly filed by congregations that practice Reform Judaism, but Conservative Judaism also supports access to abortion .

 The question of access to abortion gets more restrictive when it comes to Orthodox Judaism, but access to the medical procedure isn’t barred, says Yedida Eisenstat, a fellow at the Center for the Study of Law and Religion at Emory University in Atlanta.